konni-arcadia/batocera-custom-15khz/README.md

 - **Motherboard**: Gigabyte Z170X-Gaming 7
 - **Graphics Cards**:
-  - NVIDIA 2080 (primary, in the first PCIe slot, connected to an LCD display (only used when booting on my Windows setup))
+  - NVIDIA RTX 2080 Ti (primary, in the first PCIe slot, connected to an LCD display (only used when booting on my Windows setup))
   - ATI HD 4850 (secondary, in the second PCIe slot, connected to a JVC DT-V1700CG CRT via a DVI-VGA adapter and a VGA to BNC cable)

 ## Overview